idiot-learning/markdown-cv/index.md

 `August 2021 – Current`
 **SDK development（linux/windows）** - Smartmore
 - \- Design and implement the computer vision SDK using C++
-- \- Adopte Tensorrt to accelerate inference time by up to 40%
+- \- Adopt Tensorrt to accelerate inference time by up to 40%
 - \- Accelerate the post-processing process of SDK using CUDA
 - \- Deploy the AI software to production line by creating the QT framework